chiawen0104/qs_interview/README.md

 python3 api_server.py
 ```

-Next, Enter width and height to modify parameters of the url, then you will access the corresponding image through this url.
+Next, input width and height to modify parameters of the url, then you will access the corresponding image through this url.
 Example (width:400, height: 300): http://localhost:8000/image?width=400&height=300